 The group's first sprint occurred January 15 - 17.
 The focus of the sprint was to identify the initial MARC to SOLR mapping values needed for ingesting Orbis/Morris records into Blacklight.
 Results from the sprint are available on the Library IT SharePoint site.
 Feel free to contact any member of the group with questions.
 Group members include: Dominique Bourassa, Arcadia Falcone, Kate Kellet, Youn Noh, Jenn Nolte, Kalee Sprague (Chair), and Keiko Suzuki.

-Unified Search soft roll out to public January 2015 (includes Orbis, Morris, Articles+)
+- January 2015 Unified Search soft rollout to public (includes Orbis, Morris, Articles+)